superadi04/chess-engine/README.md

 The following website is used to develop a static board evaluation metric: https://www.dailychess.com/rival/programming/evaluation.php

-TO-DO: Finish board, Develop engine
+TO-DO: Finish bugs in board, Develop engine